Peripheral subgroups of Kleinian groups: Introduction

 \subsection{The two main theorems}

 Our first main result, in \cref{sec:fundom_global}, is a construction of canonical fundamental domains for groups on each pleating variety.
-These domains can be interpreted as generalisations of Ford domains \cites[\S 19]{ford}[\S II.H]{maskit}, a class of fundamental domains which has been extensively studied in a number of contexts including~\cite{jorgensen03,akiyoshi,lackenbypurcell13,furokawa15,riley82}.
-The advantage of our construction is that it conforms to the shape of the peripheral structures of the groups being studied and so is more stable under deformation.
-This comes from defining the domains in terms of hyperbolic geometry intrinsic to the groups, rather than the Euclidean geometry used to define Ford domains which requires the choice of a `good' conjugacy representative of $ G $ in order to get useful results. \begin{mainthm}[{\cref{thm:funddom}}] Let $G$ be a geometrically finite torsion-free Kleinian group with convex core bending lamination\footnote{All laminations are purely topological unless stated otherwise and do not come equipped with measures.} $ \Lambda $, and let $ X(G) $ be algebraically parameterised in terms of entries of generating matrices.
-Let $ P \subset \R^m $, and suppose that $ t \mapsto G_t $ is an $\R$-algebraic parameterisation of a subset of $ X(G) $ by $ t \in P $ such that $ G_0 = G $ and such that for all $ t \in P $ the group $ G_t $ is a geometrically finite Kleinian group with convex core bending lamination $ \Lambda $.
-Then there exists a family of polynomial inequalities on $ \C $, with coefficients varying $\R$-algebraically with $ t $, such that for all $ t \in P $ the feasible region of the inequalities gives a fundamental domain for the action of $ G_t $ on its domain of discontinuity.
-In addition there is a countable semi-algebraic subdivison of $ P $ such that, within each region, the side-pairing maps for the domain also vary algebraically. \end{mainthm}
+These domains can be interpreted as generalisations of Ford domains~\cites[\S 19]{ford}[\S II.H]{maskit}, a class of fundamental domains which has been extensively studied in a number of different contexts including in early work of Riley on hyperbolic knot theory~\cite{riley82}, the theory of punctured torus groups~\cite{akiyoshi,jorgensen03} and later punctured Klein bottle groups~\cite{furokawa15}, compression body groups~\cite{lackenbypurcell13}, arithmetic Fuchsian groups~\cite{johansson00}, and discreteness testing for closed $3$-manifold groups~\cite{manning02}.
+The appeal of Ford domains is due to their simplicity of definition, as well as their remarkable connections to other constructions in hyperbolic geometry, for instance being dual to canonical triangulations~\cite[\S 4]{epstein88} which are themselves of extensive and continuing interest in hyperbolic knot theory.
+The advantage of our construction is that it conforms to the shape of the peripheral structures of the groups being studied and so is more stable under deformation than the standard Ford domain.
+This conformality comes from defining the domains in terms of hyperbolic geometry intrinsic to the groups; by comparison, the Euclidean geometry used to define Ford domains requires the choice\ of a `good' conjugacy representative of $ G $ in order to get useful results.
+We give a rough formulation of the result here.

+\begin{mainthm}[{\cref{thm:funddom}}] Let $G$ be a geometrically finite torsion-free Kleinian group, and let $P \subset X(G) $ be the set of all geometrically finite Kleinian groups with the same convex core bending lamination\footnote{All laminations are purely topological unless stated otherwise and do not come equipped with measures.} as $G$.
+There exists an explicit family of polynomial inequalities on $ \C $, with coefficients varying $\R$-algebraically with the matrix entries of the generators of $ G $, such that for all $ \tilde{G} \in P $ the feasible region of the inequalities gives a fundamental domain for the action of $ \tilde{G} $ on its domain of discontinuity.
+In addition, there is a countable semi-algebraic subdivison of $ P $ such that, within each region, the side-pairing maps for the domain \emph{also} vary algebraically. \end{mainthm}